-Fishing effort reductions have the potential to reduce the amount of interactions between the fishery and marine mammals and birds.
-Although, the Bermuda petrel and roseate tern occur within the action area, these species are not commonly found and neither has been described as associating with vessels or having had interactions with the snapper grouper fishery.
+The Bermuda petrel and roseate tern occur within the action area, these species are not commonly found and neither has been described as associating with vessels or having had interactions with the coastal migratory pelagics fishery.
 Thus, it is believed that the CMP fishery is not likely to negatively affect the Bermuda petrel and the roseate tern.